piotrpiedel/EarthquakesFinder/README.md

 https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php

 # App requirements
-1. JAVA_HOME variable should be provided to run program;
+1. JAVA_HOME variable should be provided to run program.
 2. Import project to your IDE and run.
 3. Lombok plugin is required to properly display code.
-4. Required java - 1.8;
+4. Required java - 1.8.

 # Java version and libraries
 Application is written using Java 8.